-A thermal biomass system is a stove, furnace, or boiler that runs on biomass fuels such as wood pellets and chips, solid wood, or agricultural residues.
-The system produces thermal energy for heating residential, commercial, and industrial buildings, as well as process heat for industrial applications.
+A thermal biomass system is a stove, furnace or boiler that runs on biomass fuels such as wood pellets and chips, solid wood or agricultural residues.
+The system produces thermal energy for heating residential, commercial and industrial buildings, as well as process heat for industrial applications.

-Wood pellets, chips, and solid wood are the most common fuels for biomass heating systems.
+Wood pellets, chips and solid wood are the most common fuels for biomass heating systems, although agricultural wastes will see growth in the future.

-Wood pellets are generally made from wood waste condensed under heat and pressure with no additives.
+Wood pellets are generally made from wood waste, compressed under heat and pressure, with no additives.
 They have high energy density, low moisture content, and are as easy to transport and use as traditional fossil fuels.
 Wood chips offer a slightly less refined form of biomass fuel, but also allow for easy transport and storage.